-Romita first worked for Marvel from 1951 to 1957, drawing war, western, crime and horror genre stories, along with features Captain America, Western Kid, "Greg Knight" and "Jungle Boy".
-He was laid off in 1957 when publisher Martin Goodman drastically cut his comic book division - a result of his distributor going out of business (known by comic book aficionados as "The Atlas Implosion").
+Romita first worked for Marvel from 1951 to 1957, drawing war, western, crime and horror genre stories, along with such features as Captain America, Western Kid, "Greg Knight" and "Jungle Boy".
+He was laid off in 1957, when publisher Martin Goodman drastically cut his comics division - a result of the distributor going out of business (commonly referred to by aficionados as "The Atlas Implosion").
 Romita found work at National/DC, drawing stories exclusively for the romance line.
-In 1965 Romita returned to Marvel, at first inking but soon taking over the art on Daredevil from the departing Wally Wood.
-At the time of this article Romita was working at Marvel for less than a year and was recently assigned the reigns of Amazing Spider-Man when Steve Ditko quit (judging by Romita's comments he was likely working on Amazing Spider-Man # 41 at the time).
-While hardly an in-depth discussion, this peek into a specific point in Romita's career by a teenage fan reveals a few surprises, which I'll discuss in greater depth below.
+In 1965 Romita returned to Marvel, at first inking, but soon taking over the art on Daredevil from the departing Wally Wood.
+At the time of the Web Spinner article Romita was working at Marvel for less than a year and only recently assigned the reigns of Amazing Spider-Man when Steve Ditko quit (judging by Romita's comments he was likely working on ASM # 41 at the time).
+While hardly comprehensive, this uninhibited, behind-the-scenes peek into Marvel's creative process by a teenage fan (through Romita's narrative) reveals a few surprises, which I'll discuss at length below.

 On page one of Bob Sheridan's article, "Rambling with Romita" the artist makes a revelation that I believe has heretofore been unknown.
-Bill Ward apparently pencilled a few pages of Amazing Spider-Man to help Romita out on a deadline.
+Bill Ward apparently penciled a few pages of Amazing Spider-Man to help out Romita on a deadline.
 This was not an unusual occurrence in comics; assistants (or ghost artists) often did uncredited work in both comic books and comic strips.

-Bill Ward was a comic book artist dating back to the early 1940s, working for Fawcett, ACG, Feature Comics and Quality, notably on Blackhawk.
-Ward is also noted for creating Torchy, a comic strip featuring a sexy blonde, produced while he served in the Fort Hamilton Army base in Brooklyn, New York during World War II.
-The strip was soon syndicated to Army papers throughout the world.
-Torchy later became a feature at Quality comics and received her own title for a period in the late 1940s.
-In the 1950s and beyond Ward began working for Abe Goodman at Magazine Management (the parent company of Timely/Atlas/Marvel) on digest mags such as Humorama, where he illustrated one panel gag cartoons focusing on his specialty, sexy women.
-His other major account was for Cracked magazine, where he drew humor features for many years.
+Bill Ward began drawing comics in the early 1940s, working at Fawcett, ACG, Feature Comics and Quality, with his run on Blackhawk being a standout.
+Ward is also noted for creating Torchy, a comic strip featuring a blonde bombshell, produced while he served at the Fort Hamilton Army base in Brooklyn, New York during World War II.
+The strip was soon syndicated to newspapers throughout the world, distributed solely to the armed forces.
+Torchy later became a feature at Quality comics and received her own title for a period during the late 1940s.
+By the 1950s Ward focused on illustrating sexy women (his specialty) for Abe Goodman at Magazine Management (the parent company of Timely/Atlas/Marvel); these single panel gag cartoons were prepared for digest mags such as Humorama.
+His other major account was at Cracked magazine, where he spent several decades on humor features.

-Since Ward continued to work on Goodman's digest mags in the 1960s (including an episode of Pussycat, a Little Annie Fannie styled strip that appeared in Male Annual and Stag Annual and later reprinted in a one shot magazine in 1968), it's logical that he was available to assist Romita.
+Since Ward continued to work on Goodman's digest mags in the 1960s (including an episode of Pussycat, a Little Annie Fannie styled strip that appeared in Male Annual and Stag Annual and later reprinted in a one-shot magazine in 1968), it's possible that he might have been free to assist Romita.
 From what I gather by Romita's comments Ward worked on Amazing Spider-Man # 41, dated October 1966.
-After closely examining the art I suspect Ward contributed to the five page fight sequence with the Rhino (pages 13-17).
+After closely examining the art I suspect Ward contributed to the five-page fight sequence with the Rhino (pages 13-17).
 As Romita noted, he touched up some of Ward's art (and may have provided breakdowns).
 Below are examples of a few pages from that sequence, all with inking by Mike Esposito.

-Page 13 is the beginning of the Rhino sequence, and may be where Ward started assisting Romita.
-Panels 1 and 6 look awkward by Romita's standards, although the other panels may have been revised by Romita.
+Page 13 is the start of the Rhino sequence, and possibly where Ward began assisting Romita.
+In panels 1 and 6 Spider-Man and the Rhino are awkwardly positioned and lack Romita's dramatic flair, although the other panels show hints of his pencils.

-Page 15 opens with a large panel that captures a sense of Jack Kirby inspired dynamics that Romita excelled in.
-The figures of the Rhino in panels 2-3 and Spider-Man in panel 3 are stiff and lack the smooth line that typified Romita's style.
+Page 15 opens with a large panel that captures a sense of Jack Kirby-inspired dynamics typical of Romita.
+The depiction of the Rhino in panels 2-3 and Spider-Man in panel 3 are stiff in comparison.

 The last three panels on page 16 employ cartoony figures, ala the "Jack Davis style" Romita refers to in the article.

-Page two of the article is worth a close examination, as Romita speaks of his predecessor on Spider-Man, Steve Ditko.
-It's important to note that his observations on Ditko are second-hand, likely based on conversations with either office staff (Sol Brodsky; Marie Severin; Roy Thomas) or directly from Stan Lee, who, like many that collaborate in creative fields, often view their situations through entirely different prisms.
-What is most revealing is Romita's statement that it was Ditko's idea to make Norman Osborn the Green Goblin, explaining that he "drew the mags so that Osborn HAD to be the Goblin".
+Page two of the article is worth a close examination, as Romita speaks with great candor, and in a way that surely would have been edited or closely supervised in later years, on the often contentious relationship between editor-writer Stan Lee and co-plotter (later solo plotter) and artist Steve Ditko on Spider-Man.
+It's important to note that his observations about Ditko are second-hand; based on conversations with either office staff (Sol Brodsky; Marie Severin; Roy Thomas) or from Lee himself, who, like many that collaborate in creative fields, often view their situations in a Roshomon-like prism.
+What I find most revealing is Romita's statement that it was Ditko's idea to make Norman Osborn the Green Goblin, explaining that he "drew the mags so that Osborn HAD to be the Goblin."
 This corresponds with Ditko's later accounts that appeared in issues of Robin Snyder's newsletter:

 Stan Lee's account differed greatly: